 The level of sanction issued will be decided by the Vice President Sports or the Vice President Student Activities, and will vary in severity depending on the severity of the behavioural breach and the impact it has had upon the individual, the team, the club, the society or the reputation of the Union or the University.
 More information can be found within the Union’s Behavior policy under section 3.0.

 A student, team, club or society may appeal to the Sports or Societies Council via the Union President within 3 working days of the sanction being issued against either themselves, or the club or society as a whole.
 However, the decision of Sports or Societies Council is final.

-Clubs or Societies who abide by the Code of Practice will be considered for the achievement of Club or Society of the Year.
+Clubs or Societies who abide by the Code of Practice will be considered for the achievement of Club or Society of the Year at varying award ceremonies.

 All members of the Societies and Sports Federation will need to agree to this Code of Practice upon point of registration with their chosen club or society.